-Staying hydrated gives you more energy, a better memory and will help you combat your next cold.
+Drink up!
+Besides quenching your thirst, proper hydration gives you more energy, a better memory and could even help you combat your next cold.

-How much water you need to consume on a daily basis depends on several factors, including your weight, the climate where you live and how often you exercise.
+Determining how much water you need on a daily basis depends on several factors, including your weight, the climate where you live and how often you exercise.
 The clearest sign that you’re adequately hydrated is transparent yellow or pale urine.
 If yours is a darker yellow, you probably need to start drinking more.
-The common rule of thumb that one should drink eight 250-millilitre glasses a day is a good place to start.
-If you are properly staying hydrated, these six positive health results should follow.
+The common rule of thumb that one should drink eight 250-millilitre glasses a day is a good place to start—and these benefits of staying hydrated should follow.

 You’ll Have More Energy

 Water helps keep up a steady flow of nutrients into your cells, which boosts your energy.
-(Here are 13 more easy ways to give your energy levels a boost.)
 According to a review of hydration research from the University of North Carolina and Tufts University, when you’re dehydrated, this process is hampered—cell membranes become less permeable, affecting your physical and mental performance and making you feel sluggish.
-Don’t miss the five warning signs you’re suffering from dehydration.

 You Might Overeat Less Often